salzaabi/Mastermind/README.md

  - The inexacts are calculated as any element that is in the correct sequence but not in the correct position.
  - Watch out about how to handle exacts and inexacts for duplicates.

+## Notes on the MVC:
+ - Your model should represent the game with its basic features.
+ - Your controller should have commands to allow you to play the game, you can do this in whatever way you want.
+The most basic commands are inserting and submitting.
+ - Your view should display your game in whatever way you want.
+Be creative!

 ## Idea for Extra Features:
  - Add a reset game feature.
  - Add a undo feature.